-We keep personal information about your child while they are attending our school.
-We may also keep it beyond their attendance at our school if this is necessary.
+We keep personal information about you while you work with our school.
+We may also keep it beyond your work with our school if this is necessary.
 Our record retention schedule sets out how long we keep information about pupils.

-We have put in place appropriate security measures to prevent your child's personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

-We will dispose of your child's personal data securely when we no longer need it.
+We will dispose of your personal data securely when we no longer need it.